pprogrammingg/rain-stream/README.md

     - [ ] (1 hr) Read in a batches and When sufficient batch size is reached spawn a task for `process_records_batch(Vec<TransactionRecord>` )

-    - [ ] Correctness Integration tests
+- [ ] Functionality tests
     - (1 hr) Utility: make the utility function to create CSV of N records (later we use this for performance test as well, we need 2B eventually)
     - (1 hr) Assertion Util create expected `Vec<TransactionRecrods>`, read output.csv into
       `Vec<TransactionRecords>` and compare
         - Tests:
             - (1 hr) when clients contains valid withdrawal, deposit, dispute and resolve 7 client 1 , 4 client 2, 3
-                  client
-                  3 records
+              client 3 records
             - (1 hr) when client account is locked 7 client 1 (record 4 is a chargeback), 10 client 2 (record 5 is a
               chargeback), 3 client 3 records
             - (1 hr) when client withdrawal is more than available balance, 5 client 1 (some withdrawals resulting in more than balance)
             - (1 hr) when client records deposit, withdrawal, and in between contains dispute, resolve, dispute, chargeback variation and some more records
 - [ ] NOTE: If concurrent tasks processing client specific record are not resulting in correct results, then Block until `process_records_batch(Vec<TransactionRecord>` (we maintain a `clinet_processor` map to make sure client_id does not have a task already for it running, so to isolate)

 # Performance Tuning and Results